arsedler9/arsedler9.github.io/_pages/about.md

 My dissertation research with Chethan Pandarinath in the [Systems Neural Engineering Lab](https://snel.gatech.edu/) developed more general, interpretable, and usable models for biological neural activity, with applications in computational neuroscience and brain-computer interfaces.

 I studied biomedical and electrical engineering at Clemson University after attending the SC Governor's School for Science and Math in Hartsville, SC.
-Outside of research, I enjoy cooking, weight training, travel, and spending time outdoors.
+Outside of research, I enjoy cooking, strength training, travel, and spending time outdoors.